dombg1337/stageScan/README.md

 The script stages scans with masscan and nmap providing greater time efficiency (than nmap -p- scans) while still scanning all ports on the target and leveraging nmap's powerful capabilities including NSE.

-This is especially helpful in lab environments and/or CTF's (not recommended for stealthy red team assessments ;)).
+This is especially helpful for time limited engagements, for exams (f.e.
+OSCP) or other sorts of CTF's.

 ## Execution